OutSystems/docs-product/src/ref/apis/intro.md

 API Name | Available As | Description
 ---|---|---
-[IncludeJavaScript API](auto/includejavascript-api.final.md) | Referenced extension | Allows you to programmatically include JavaScript snippets in all Web Screens.
 [JavaScript API](javascript/README.md) | Predefined JavaScript objects | Allows you to call OutSystems specific actions and act upon mobile app events in your JavaScript code, to tweak and customize the mobile app experience of the final user.

 ## System Actions